ryl/cybr406-spring2019/notes/security-oauth.md

 During this process, Spotify never directly handles your username or password.
-Instead, Facebook or Google verify your credentials, and then send Spotify a token which it may be used to access details of your account.
+Instead, Facebook or Google verify your credentials, and then send Spotify a token which it can use to access the details of your account.
 Spotify uses this token instead of your credentials directly.
 This minimizes the risk of your password being stolen by 3rd party applications.